JayantGoel001/ProfileCard/README.md

 # ProfileCard

-About Share one Command to connect with People.
-Run npx jayantgoel001 in your terminal
+Share one Command to connect with People.
+Run `npx jayantgoel001` in your terminal